RonaldRex/javascript-tutorial/README.md

 ### Self-executing function
 Functions can be used to prevent variable collision in the global namespace.
 Wrapping code in a function creates a scope for the containing variables so that they aren't added to the global scope.
 And having the function execute itself executes the code inside.

+Example:

 ```js
 (function Book(){